madanshettys/OBO/MCP_CODE/CODE_ENGINE_DEPLOYMENT/CODE_ENGINE_DEPLOYEMENT_STEPS.md

 #### **Source Tab**

 - **Code repo URL**: Paste the GitHub repository URL that contains your application
-- **SSH Secret**: Select the SSH key you configured to access the GitHub repository
+- **SSH Secret**: `github-code-engine-ssh` — select the SSH key you configured to access the GitHub repository.
 - **Branch name**: Enter the branch to build from (e.g., `main`)
-- **Context directory**: Leave this empty or set it as-is, since all files are in the root folder of the repository
+- **Context directory**: Leave this empty, since all files are in the root folder of the repository

 #### **Strategy Tab**